We are open and operating safely

 LSL through its subsidiaries is a leading provider of residential property services to its key customer groups.

 For further information about LSL’s services please visit www.lslps.co.uk.

-As at 31st December 2016, LSL through its subsidiaries employed circa 4,990 people across the UK, where its business operations are entirely based.
+As at 31st December 2019, LSL through its subsidiaries, employed circa 4,772 people across the UK, where its business operations are entirely based.

 The vast majority of services are procured via specialist individuals employed or engaged by members of the LSL Group.

-Members of the LSL Group have identified their supply chains as the main area of risk and exposure to modern slavery.
+The LSL Group continues to identify its supply chains as the main area of risk and exposure to modern slavery.

-Overall exposure to modern slavery for members of the LSL Group is considered to be lower than other sectors given that the residential property services sector in which these businesses operate, the types of services they procure and the fact that these business operations and those of the majority of its suppliers are primarily based in the UK.
+The LSL Board assesses overall exposure to modern slavery for members of the LSL Group to be lower than other sectors given that the residential property services sector in which these businesses operate, the types of services they procure and the fact that these business operations and those of the majority of its suppliers are primarily based in the UK.

-Notwithstanding the above, members of the LSL Group are not complacent and understand that the procurement of recruitment and facilities services and the use of subcontractors are practices which may bring about increased risks of modern slavery within supply chains.
-Accordingly, members of the LSL Group are taking the steps to mitigate such risks, including:
+Notwithstanding the above, members of the LSL Group this year continue to view the procurement of recruitment and facilities services and the use of subcontractors as practices which may bring about increased risks of modern slavery within supply chains.

 As part of this, members of the LSL Group comply with all relevant legislation including the Immigration, Asylum and Nationality Act 2006 and ensure that all appropriate checks are carried out to maintain compliance.

 LSL Group continues to strive to raise awareness and ensure that its employees are well equipped to identify and report any potential incidences of modern slavery.
 During the last year LSL Group has continued to deliver in-house training to members of senior management, procurement leads and other key employees across the LSL Group.
 All other LSL Group employees are made aware of the requirements under the Act and how to identify and report issues of modern slavery through the Policy.